 What is benign paroxysmal positional vertigo?

-Vertigo is a kind of dizziness where you feel like you're spinning around.
-Benign means it isn't serious and goes away on its own—although it may be uncomfortable.
-Paroxysmal and positional mean the dizziness comes on suddenly when you move in certain ways.
+Benign paroxysmal positional vertigo (BPPV) is a kind of dizziness where you feel like you're spinning around.
+It isn't serious and goes away on its own, but it may be uncomfortable.
+This type of dizziness comes on suddenly when you move in certain ways.

 You get sudden episodes where you feel like you're spinning and feel sick to your stomach and may throw up